- Module Code:

 - acquired the background knowledge and critical skills necessary to analyse the “Global Shakespeares” in the respective political, social, literary, and cultural context of their production;

-- acquired familiarity with the most significant critical approaches to Shakespeare’s plays, authorship, and to critical approaches to “global Shakespeare” (including postcolonial readings).
+- acquired familiarity with the most significant critical approaches to Shakespeare’s plays, authorship, and to “global Shakespeare” as concept and practice (including postcolonial readings).

 Total of 22 weeks of teaching with a one hour lecture and a one hour tutorial session per week.